Neil Young - Freedom

-It is not that Young did not release albums during this decade, but the musical material on those albums was not close in level to hiss classic albums from the 1970s.
+It is not that Young did not release albums during this decade, but the musical material on those albums was not close in level to his classic albums from the 1970s.

 So, to understand what all the fuss is about and why we call it a comeback album, let's go back to 1981 for a moment.

-After releasing the album "Re·ac·tor", Young leaves the record company "Reprise" with whom he had been in contract since his first album from 1968.
-Young signs a new recording contract with "Geffen Records" and the recording contract gives Young a million dollars for the album and complete creative freedom.
+After releasing the album "Re·ac·tor", Young leaves the record company "Reprise" with whom he had been in contract since his first album in 1968.
+Young signed a new recording contract with "Geffen Records" and the recording contract gives Young a million dollars for the album and complete creative freedom.